 Initial Measurements means the first set of three measurements taken by an inertial profiler on a given pavement section.

-International Roughness Index (IRI) is a specific mathematical transform of a true profile in which a low pass filter (usually consisting of a moving average with a 250 mm base length) followed by a “Quarter Car Filter” are applied to the true profile then the absolute values of the vertical vibration of the “Quarter Car Filter” are accumulated and divided by the sublot length.
+International Roughness Index (IRI) means a specific mathematical transform of a true pavement profile by means of a Quarter Car Filter where the absolute values of the vertical vibration are accumulated and divided by the sublot length.
 IRI is expressed in m/km.

 Micromilling means milling equipment with a specialized milling drum fitted with carbide bits to provide the surface texture specified in this Special Provision.